Minecraft Gamerules Guide - All Game Rules Explained

 | Creeper | Explosion craters |

-| Enderman | Teleportation and block movement |
+| Enderman | Block theft and movement |

 | Zombie | Trampling turtle eggs |